ghc/ghc/docs/users_guide/using.rst

     :category: platform-options

-    (x86 only, added in GHC 7.4.1) Use the SSE4.2 instruction set to implement some floating point and bit operations when using the :ref:`native code generator <native-code-gen>`.
+    (x86 only, added in GHC 7.4.1) Use the SSE4.2 instruction set to implement some floating point and bit operations, whether using the :ref:`native code generator <native-code-gen>` or the :ref:`LLVM backend <llvm-code-gen>`.
 The resulting compiled code will only run on processors that support SSE4.2 (Intel Core i7 and later).
-The :ref:`LLVM backend <llvm-code-gen>` will also use SSE4.2 if your processor supports it but detects this automatically so no flag is required.

 .. ghc-flag:: -mbmi
     :shortdesc: (x86 only) Use BMI1 for bit manipulation operations
     :type: dynamic
     :category: platform-options

-    (x86 only) Use the BMI1 instruction set to implement some bit operations when using the :ref:`native code generator <native-code-gen>`.
+    (x86 only) Use the BMI1 instruction set to implement some bit operations.

-    Note that the current version does not use BMI specific instructions, so using this flag has no effect.
+    Note that GHC currently does not use BMI specific instructions, so this flag has no effect when used with the :ref:`native code generator <native-code-gen>`.

 .. ghc-flag:: -mbmi2
     :shortdesc: (x86 only) Use BMI2 for bit manipulation operations